srebughini/ASALI/GUI/Ubuntu/DEVELOPER.md

 ```

 ### Function to be added
-* Pressure loss calculation - To be implemented
+* Pressure loss calculation - Backend to be implemented

 #### TODO for future
 This is a list of possibile updates